 - Depending on where you live, the deaths of certain types of animals may need to be reported to your state or provincial government.

-- This is especially true if you find several dead animals of the same species in one area as this can be indicative of disease.
+- This is important if you find several dead animals of the same species in one area as this can be indicative of disease or mistreatment.

 - Here are the guidelines for reporting dead animals in Ontario, Canada.